 Education Achievement Bursary

 Want to go back to school but wondering if you can afford tuition on top of everything else?
-The Education Achievement Bursary provides up to $1500 for youth in and from care attending post-secondary school.
+The Education Achievement Bursary can provide you with up to $1500 for tuition at a post-secondary school.
 Young people can use this bursary for all accredited schools, not just the usual designated post-secondary schools.

 The Fed distributes $5000 among successful Education Acheivement applicants per round of Dream Fund (three rounds a year).